 Kobe Bryant: The life story you may not know

-Basketball superstar Kobe Bryant’s unbelievable talent began to captivate audiences while he was still playing high school basketball.
+In his lifetime, Kobe's unbelievable talent began to captivate audiences while he was still playing high school basketball.
 His phenomenal athleticism, self-confidence, and laser focus on becoming one of the greatest basketball players to grace an NBA court led him straight to the big leagues as a teenager.

-Bryant manifested his destiny, leading the Los Angeles Lakers to a new era of domination as their shooting guard and bringing a unique approach to the game.
+Kobe manifested his destiny, leading the Los Angeles Lakers to a new era of domination as their shooting guard and bringing a unique approach to the game.
 He was nothing short of brilliant to watch, an enigmatic figure with a legendary work ethic and unquenchable thirst and dedication for the game.

 You may also like: Most famous celebrities from the year you were born